9dots/9dots.io-pages/Os7tKXc.md

 ## Define

-Students will answer the question, “What is the problem that you are trying to solve in your community?”
+Students will generate a problem definition based on an issue that they think can be solved by creating a product using littleBits.

 ## Ideate